dd86k/ddcpuid/README.md

 processors.

 - Can be used as a stand-alone tool or as a DUB library.
+- Fully supports DMD, GDC, and LDC.
-- BetterC compatible, and used by default.
+- BetterC compatible, and used by default for the application.
 - The library does not rely on any runtime (C, D) nor the OS.
 - Surpasses CPU-Z, [Intel's Go CPUID](https://github.com/intel-go/cpuid/) module, and Druntime's `core.cpuid` module.
 - _Currently featuring 240 CPUID bits documented and counting!_

-Want to better understand x86?
-There's the
-[ddcpuid Technical Manual](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF)!
+Want to better understand x86 and their technologies?
+There's the [ddcpuid Technical Manual](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF)!

 Officially supports these vendors: